dylankb/dylankb.github.io/_posts/2016-2-29-a-beginners-guide-to-jekyll.md

   - jekyll-gist
 ```

+UPDATE 10/2017: I ran into gem conflict issues with `jekyll-gist`, possibly due some complications from the Jekyll environment moving from Jekyll 2 to Jekyll 3.

 This means that we'll need to install these gems, along with the `jekyll` gem itself, in order to serve HTML & CSS using our Jekyll project.
 Run the line below to install these gems:

 `gem install jekyll, jekyll-paginate, jekyll-gist`